NO111ONE/ArduKeyCopy/README.md

 ### Clear EEPROM
 Send `e` in serial monitor.
 **DANGER!** If you do not wait for the OLED screen to reset, you risk bricking the Arduino.
+*okay, quick edit - I think that was just a bug of my chinese arduino bootloader, so, just so you know. it never happened again.*

 ## Other interactions